-The Privacy Code of Practice for Local Government Council Policy The Code makes provision for council to depart from this principle in the circumstances described below: Council will not disclose the information to another person or other body, unless the disclosure is directly related to the purpose for which the information was collected or where the Council has no reason to believe that the individual concerned would object to the disclosure.
-Council may disclose personal information to public sector agencies or public utilities on condition that: the agency or utility provider has approached Council Council may disclose personal information to another person or other body where this disclosure is directly related to the purpose for which the personal information was collected and the individual concerned is reasonably likely to have been aware, (or has been made aware in accordance with section 10), of the intended recipients of that information.
-"Directly related" can mean the disclosure to another person or agency to deliver a service which supplements that of Council or disclosure in writing; (ii) Council is satisfied that the information is to be used by that to a consultant for the purpose of assessing or reviewing the delivery of a program to which the original collection relates. agency for the proper and lawful function/s of that agency or utility provider, and The Ceouncil may disclose personal information to another person or other body where this disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or
+Prac Privacy Code of ctice for Local Council Policy Government The Code makes provision for council to depart from this principle in the circumstances described below: Council will not disclose the information to another person or other body, unless the disclosure is directly related to the purpose for which the information was collected or where the Council has no reason to believe that the individual concerned would object to the disclosure.
+1. Council may disclose personal information to public sector agencies or public utilities on condition that: Council may disclose personal information to another person or other body where this disclosure is directly related to the purpose for which the personal information was collected and the individual concerned is reasonably likely to have been aware, (or has been made aware in accordance with section 10), of the intended recipients of (i) (ii) the agency has approached Council in writing; Council is satisfied that the information is to be used by that that information.
+"Directly related" can mean the disclosure to another person or agency to deliver a service which supplements that of Council or disclosure to a consultant for the purpose of assessing or reviewing the delivery of a program to which the original collection relates. agency for the proper and lawful function/s of that agency, and The council may disclose personal information to another person or other body where this disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or another (iii) person.

-(iii) Council is satisfied that the personal information is reasonably necessary for the exercise of that agency or utility provider's function/s. another person.
 2. Where personal information which has been collected about an individual is to be disclosed for the purpose of conferring upon that person, an award, prize, benefit or similar form of personal recognition.

-3. Where Council is requested by a potential employer, it may verify that a current or former employee works or has worked for Council, the duration of that work, and the position occupied during that time.
-This exception shall not permit Council to give an opinion as to that person's suitability for a particular position with any potential employer unless Council is satisfied that the person has provided their consent for Council to provide a reference, which may include an opinion as to that person's suitability for the position for which he/she has applied.
+3. Where Council is

+requested by a

+potential employer,

+it may verify that a

+current or former

+employee works or

+has worked for

+Council, the

+duration of that

+work, and the

+position occupied

+during that time.

+This exception shall

+not permit Council

+to give an opinion

+as to that person's

+suitability for a

+particular position

+with any potential

+employer unless

+Council is satisfied

+that the person has

+provided their

+consent for Council

+to provide a

+reference, which

+may include an

+opinion as to that

+person's suitability

+for the position for

+which he/she has

+applied.